History of Community in Timeline

 The Different Drum: Community Making and Peace (New Hope for Humankind)

-In 2001, a Pew Internet and The American Life Project survey found that virtual community members involved in entertainment, professional, and sports groups primarily focused on obtaining information.
-The survey highlighted how weak ties facilitate information exchange in virtual communities.
+In 2001, a Pew Internet and The American Life Project survey found that individuals involved in entertainment, professional, and sports-related virtual groups primarily focused their online activities on acquiring information.